CybercentreCanada/assemblyline/SECURITY.md

 ## Reporting a Vulnerability

-Please use the `Private vulnerability reporting` in the security tab to report a vulnerability on Assemblyline.
+Please use the `Private vulnerability reporting` in the security tab to report a vulnerability in Assemblyline.
-We take security very seriously and will tried to address it in the smallest delays.
+We take security very seriously and will address it as soon as possible.